TheKevinWang/ESP32FakeAP/README.md

 Make sure to hit Tools->ESP32 Sketch Data Upload after uploading firmware to upload the static web files.

 ## Example
-By default, wifi SSID is "Free Guest Wifi" and it is an open AP.
+By default, the wifi SSID is "Free Guest Wifi" and it is an open AP.
 All dns requests are redirected to the local webserver.

 ![phishing example](https://github.com/TheKevinWang/ESP32FakeAP/raw/main/FakeAP/FakeAPExample.png)